lex-hue/Stock-Predictor-V4/README.md

 python eval.py
 ```

-After running this command, the accuracy, rewards, mean squared error (MSE), and root mean squared error (RMSE) will be plotted.
+After running this command, the root mean squared error (RMSE), mean R-squared and Total Rewards will be plotted.

 ---

 ## 5. Fine Tuning the LSTM RL Model

 Fine tuning the LSTM RL model will take more time as it will train until it reaches a specific R2 threshold.
-By default, the R2 threshold is set to 2.85 (An R2 average of 0.95).
+By default, the R2 threshold is set to 2.982 (An R2 average of 0.994).
 However, if you want to set a different R2 threshold, open the fine_tune.py file and change the accuracy_threshold variable to your desired target accuracy.

 To fine tune the model, execute the following:
 ```
 python fine_tune.py
 ```

 It's advisable to stay hydrated with some water while waiting for the fine-tuning process to finish, as it may take some time.
 Once the fine-tuning is complete, attempt to run the "finetune.py" script until it loops only three times.
-If it fails to continue, keep running it until it has looped three times at least once.
+If it doesnt loop 3 times, keep rerunning it until it has looped three times at least once.

 After fine-tuning is complete, it is recommended to re-evaluate the model.

 ---

-## 6. Utilizing the Model for Stock Market Prediction
+## 4. Utilizing the Model for Stock Market Prediction
-After completing the previous steps, you can use the model to predict the stock market for as many days as you want.
-The script will prompt you to enter the number of days to predict, and after plotting the predictions, it will ask you to rate the predictions on a scale of 1 to 10.
-The model will receive a reward based on your rating, which will help it improve its future predictions.
+Once the previous steps have been completed, the model can be utilized to forecast the stock market for the next 30 days beyond the latest date in the data.
+The predictions will be shown in the command line and saved as a CSV file.

 To use the model for prediction, run the following command: